In this guide I will show you how to start doing yoga at home (for beginners with zero experience).

 - Great way to relax at home

-- You get to do your own yoga routine at home, unlike in a studio class
+- You get to do your routine at home, unlike in a studio class

 Some of the different styles are more suitable for newcomers than others.
-Here are the best types of yoga for beginners include:
+Here are the best types of yoga for beginners:

-Hatha yoga is all about basics.
-In Hatha yoga we move slowly, which is a great way to learn all the different asanas.
-Moves are also gentle so there is less risk of injury.
+Hatha is all about basics.
+In Hatha, we move slowly, which is a great way to learn all the different asanas.
+Moves are also gentle, so there is less risk of injury.

-Vinyasa yoga is a dynamic style of yoga that is a good cardio workout.
-Some exercises (like the Gymra yoga video on Youtube) can be more intense and will definitely get your heartrate up.
+Vinyasa is a dynamic style of yoga that is a good cardio workout.
+Some exercises can be more intense and will get your heart rate up.

-When you’re a beginner learning yoga for the first time, it’s a bright idea to learn the technical details of each of the yoga poses, including posture, the names of poses, and how they work together in a sequence.
+When you’re a beginner learning yoga for the first time, it’s a bright idea to learn the technical details of each of the yoga poses.
+This includes posture, the names of poses, and how they work together in a sequence.

-Iyengar yoga is for beginners who want a technical understanding of the moves.
-In Iyengar yoga, beginners stay in poses for a long time so they can learn the precise moves properly instead of just rushing through them.
+Iyengar is for beginners who want a technical understanding of the moves.
+In Iyengar, beginners stay in poses for a long time so they can learn the precise moves properly instead of just rushing through them.

-Ashtanga yoga consists of six series of yoga poses that are done in a specific sequence.
-The yoga teacher leads students through each pose in sequence.
-This is arguably the most serious type of yoga and onne of the most spiritual too.
+Ashtanga consists of six series of yoga poses that we do in a specific sequence.
+The teacher leads students through each pose in the sequence.
+Ashtanga is arguably the most serious type and one of the most spiritual too.

 Warning: Hot yoga (Bikram) is not ideal for beginners because there are many health risks involved.

-From personal experience, having a special yoga room at home increases your motivation to actually do yoga every day, and it also makes it far easier because your yoga mat, blogs and other gear are all there ready to go without faffing around.
+From personal experience, having a particular room at home to practice in increases your motivation to practice every day.
+It also makes it far easier because your mat, blocks and other items are all there ready to go without faffing around.

 2: Go Slowly

-Remember, you’re going to get a ton out of yoga, but the last thing you want is to start incorrectly or, worse, get an injury from doing yoga poses incorrectly.
+Remember, you’re going to get a ton out of practice, but the last thing you want is to start incorrectly or, worse, get an injury from doing yoga poses incorrectly.
 So go slow.
-When beginning yoga, take the time to actually learn about asanas.
-Perhaps grab a beginner’s yoga book or DVD to learn from.
-My personal favorite yoga DVD is BeachBody’s 3 Week Yoga Retreat Workout [AMAZON]
+When starting, take the time to learn about asanas

-You should never feel overly stressed when doing yoga.
-Yoga is about releasing tension in the body so it is important to be gentle with your body.
-If you feel that you are straining stop, or use a simplified version of the pose.
+You should never feel overly stressed when practising.
+The practice is about releasing tension in the body, so it is essential to be gentle with your body.
+If you think that you are straining stop, or use a simplified version of the pose.
 This is true for the mind too.
 Some people experience negative emotions when meditating.
 Make sure that you start with only those techniques you feel comfortable doing.

-It can be tempting to crane your neck in order to look at the video to work out what is going on.
+It can be tempting to crane your neck to look at the video to work out what is going on.
 This is a mistake as it creates tension in the neck.
-If you need to watch a part of the video, stop doing the exercise and just watchm work out what’s going on then try again.
+If you need to watch a part of the video, stop doing the exercise and just watch, work out what’s going on, then try again.
 Don’t crane your neck.

-So, that’s all the basics of yoga covered.
+So, that’s all the basics covered.
 Watch the video below, try out some of the moves and get started!
-That’s how I started doing yoga and it’s working great for me!
+That’s how I started doing yoga, and it’s working great for me!